 Let’s love others because we are lovers not because everything is working out well.
 Love is a feeling that becomes a task.
 Love is a desire that can’t help but become an action.
 Love is Jesus looking over Jerusalem with tears, reaching out his hand in compassion and challenge, getting himself killed, giving his life and forgiveness freely and in hope of resurrection.
 The Jesus Collective, in league with people all over the world, senses a new movement of raw, Jesus-y love like that spreading around the ever-warming globe, changing and rebuilding lives and churches.
 Maybe like never before we have a chance to bring good news to everyone in an era full of bad news and broken institutions.

 [About 7 years into my service as Circle of Hope’s pastor I offered the congregation some teaching I first heard from Janet Hagberg in 1979.
 It stuck with me.
-I happened upon this forgotten message on Rehoboam when I was searching my files for something else and thought it was worth repeating, since it is a very challenging time for leaders, inside the church and out, as so much is changing.]
+I happened upon this forgotten message from 2003 on Rehoboam when I was searching my files for something else and thought it was worth repeating, since it is a very challenging time for leaders, inside the church and out, as so much is changing.]

 You people are amazing.
 In our network we have 22 cell leaders and 20 apprentice cell leaders.
 4 coordinators of cell leaders.
 A pastor.
 5 PM team leaders.
 2 PM facilitators.
 9 Mission Team leaders.
 The list goes on.
 Lot’s of leaders.
 Not only is it amazing that we have found so many wonderful, gifted, willing people to lead, you follow them well, you nurture them well, you cheer them on and support them – even when they drive you crazy.